-A total of five low chlorine concentration samples were identified at 1900 Hamilton Avenue in 2018 and 2017, and three low samples in 2016.
+A total of four low chlorine concentration samples were identified at 1900 Hamilton Avenue in 2020, and five low samples in 2019.
 In this quiet residential area north of Marine Drive and west of Fell Avenue, water in this area is drawn from the nearby Westmoreland Metro Vancouver source, but due to older cast iron water mains and lower residential demands, it is likely that the chlorine concentrations were reduced more quickly than water was being consumed.
-The City continues to flush the water mains in this area, and was last flushed in November 2019.
+This area is flushed annually to improve chlorine concentration and reduce turbidity.